EARTH MONTH IN THE AMAZON

 What does responsible travel look like on the river?

-It looks like moving slowly.
 Listening more than speaking.
 Entering communities with respect.
 Choosing experiences that support conservation and local livelihoods.
-And learning the ecology of place through naturalists who know the forest from within, by rhythm as much as by name.
+Learning the ecology of place through naturalists who know the forest from within, by rhythm as much as by name.

 What is citizen science, and how can guests participate?

-Citizen science is shared observation.
-Guests aboard Delfín III can deploy Acoustic Seapods to record pink river dolphin sounds in collaboration with Dr. Joanna Alfaro, collecting data on sightings and attending Q&A sessions on conservation.
-Guests can also log birds, dolphins, and other species through platforms such as eBird and iNaturalist, turning presence into contribution and wonder into data.
+Guests aboard Delfín III can deploy Acoustic Seapods to record pink river dolphin sounds in collaboration with Dr. Joanna Alfaro, contributing to research on sightings, behavior, and conservation.
+Guests can also log birds, dolphins, and other species through platforms such as eBird and iNaturalist.

-In the Amazon, data begins with attention.
 A call overhead.
 A fin at dusk.
 A pattern repeated across seasons.
-Travelers become contributors to real research.
+Through citizen science, travelers become contributors to real research.
+Wonder becomes evidence.

 Why do birds matter so much in conservation?

-Birds are sensitive indicators of ecosystem health.
 When their patterns shift, the forest is speaking.
 Birdwatching becomes a way to listen, and over time, a way to support monitoring that matters.

 What is the role of the naturalists on board?

-Naturalists are translators of the territory.
-They help guests read the river, recognise species, and understand the rhythms of each season.
+They help guests read the river, recognize species, and understand the rhythms of each season.
 Many come from the region and carry knowledge that is both scientific and ancestral.
-They move at the pace the rainforest sets, inviting you to slow down, to listen, and to look more closely.

 How do you approach wildlife encounters?